Guy Walks into a Bar (Justified): Plot

 Officers sent by Napier (David Andrews) try to plant evidence on a car belonging to Parlow (Jim Beaver) but Parlow shows up and threatens them with a shotgun to leave his property.
 Limehouse (Mykelti Williamson) hedges his bets and introduces Boyd (Walton Goggins) to Quarles' campaign manager.

 Boyd also visits Napier's sister to offer her a job in his campaign.
 Raylan (Timothy Olyphant) is told by Judge Mike Reardon (Stephen Root) that Dickie (Jeremy Davies) will be released from jail due to lack of evidence on Raylan's kidnapping and Helen's death.
 Raylan then interrogates Jed Berwind (Richard Speight Jr.), telling him to change his testimony and reveal the truth that Dickie killed Helen.
 Jed says he will only talk if his grandmother approves it, as he owes a debt to the Bennetts.
 However, his grandmother refuses to speak.

 As they await the results of the election, Ava (Joelle Carter) is revealed to have offered sexual favors from prostitutes to Parlow's voters.
 Boyd then tells the room the results: Napier won.
 At his office, Napier talks with Quarles (Neal McDonough), where Quarles wants him to get an office for himself.
-However, Napier is visited by officers, who state that his sister took a job in the county as nepotism isn't allowed in political campaigns.
+However, Napier is visited by officers, who state that his sister took a job in the county and nepotism isn't allowed in political campaigns—a scheme orchestrated by Boyd himself.
 Therefore, Napier is not eligible for the election, making Parlow the winner and angering Quarles.
 Quarles leaves the office, where he is taunted by Boyd in the parking lot.